 - Enroll in a certificate and/or degree program at Brightpoint by the first day of the fall semester.
 If you selected a major on your application or by filling out our major declaration form, you're all set.
-If you're unsure if you've enrolled in a certificate or degree program, check with the Advising Center.
+If you're unsure if you've enrolled in a certificate or degree program, check with the Help Hub.

 - Have in-state tuition status.